Total masses of solutions to general Toda systems with singular sources

-that is, the $W$-invariant of the local solution becomes one half of the Schwarzian derivative of the holomorphic function $f$.
-We aim to generalize such results to general Toda systems in this section.
+that is, the $W$-invariant of the local solution becomes one half of the Schwarzian derivative of the developing map $f$ of the solution $U.$ We aim to generalize such results to general Toda systems in this section.

 For a general Toda system associated to a simple Lie algebra of rank $n$, there are $n$ basic $W$-invariants (see \cite{FF}) so that the other $W$-invariants are differential polynomials in these.
-One of us in \cite{jnmp} has given a concrete construction and a direct proof of the basic $W$-invariants $W_j$ for $1\leq j\leq n$.
-They are obtained by conjugating one side of the following zero-curvature equation of the Toda system to its Drinfeld-Sokolov gauge \cite{DS, Feher1}, which is in turn related to a Kostant slice of the corresponding Lie algebra \cite{K2}.
+For Lie algebras of type of $A_n, B_n, C_n$ and $G_2$, more concrete expressions of W-invariant similar to \eqref{lw} have been obtained in \cite{LWY} and \cite{jnmp}.
+In this section following \cite{jnmp}, we will obtain the $W$-invariants for a general simple Lie algebra by applying the Drinfeld-Sokolov \cite{DS} gauge directly to the solution $U_i.$